jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ^(Source: Rule insert)

-Q: Can choose Elektra to be discarded with Helmut Zemo's Sow Distrust?
+Q: Can I choose Elektra to be discarded with Helmut Zemo's **Sow Distrust**?

+A: While Elektra is in your hand, you do not control a Main Character.
+Therefore, she is a valid choice.

+^(Source: Chad Daniel)

 # Emma Frost
 ## [Emma Frost](http://vs.tcgbrowser.com/images/cards/big/TUB-005.jpg) (MC)